Internal structure of Hayward black holes: Results

-Based on our preceding analysis, we observe that $r$ displays sensitivity to the amplitude of the scalar field.
-This motivates a rigorous investigation into the functional dependence, enabling quantification of the underlying nonlinear dynamics.
-Here, we consider the physical scenario of a scalar field collapse near the critical threshold.
-For initial data parameterized by $p$ (which could be $A$, $B$, or ${x_0}$ in this case), there exists a critical threshold value ${p_*}$.
+This behavior motivates a systematic investigation of the functional dependence, enabling a quantitative characterization of the underlying nonlinear dynamics in the vicinity of criticality.
+Here we focus on the physically relevant scenario of scalar-field collapse near the critical threshold, using the Gaussian initial profile as a representative case.
+For initial data parameterized by $p$ (which could be $C$, $D$, or ${x_0}$ in this case), there exists a critical threshold value ${p_*}$.
 For \( p > p^* \), the inner horizon $r$ vanishes, whereas for \( p < p^*\), it converges to a finite, non-zero value.
 For values of $p$ sufficiently close to ${{p_*}}$, we have found the relationship can be approximated as